stock

 Share

+From the provider perspective, payer decisions sometimes appear unpredictable.
 This challenge reflects a structural feature of the U.S. healthcare reimbursement environment: payers control the adjudication logic, while providers operate with limited visibility into how those rules evolve.

 This is where the data advantage of an experienced revenue cycle outsourcing partner becomes significant.